defnull/multipart_bench/README.md

 ## Conclusions:

-All modern parsers (`multipart`, `werkzeug`, `python-multipart` and `streaming-form-data`) are fast and behave correctly.
-All three offer non-blocking APIs for asnycio/ASGI environments with very little overhead and a high level of control.
+All modern parsers (`multipart`, `werkzeug`, `python-multipart`, `streaming-form-data`) are fast and behave correctly.
+All four offer non-blocking APIs for asnycio/ASGI environments with very little overhead and a high level of control.
 There are differences in API design, code quality, maturity and documentation, but that's not the focus of this benchmark.
+The `django` parser is also pretty solid, but hard to use outside of Django applications.

 For me, `streaming-form-data` was a bit of a surprise.
 It's really fast for large file uploads, but not as fast as you might expect from a parser that is